 We require weekly sessions because we find - and research supports - you get better faster!
 We want to do what's best for you!

 Yes, we do.
 We are firm believers that the deepest healing comes through Jesus Christ and involving Him in the counseling process can only be beneficial.
 How we incorporate your faith into counseling will be unique to you.
 We will discuss how you would like it incorporated and that will determine how interventions or goals are addressed.

 No, you do not.
 While we do believe the deepest healing comes through Jesus Christ, there are many things we can do in counseling that you may find helpful and healing.
-We will not, at any time, impose my beliefs on you.
+We will not, at any time, impose our beliefs on you.

 The best description comes from the Gottman Institute itself: